fridaymonday123/ByteBook/README.md

   <a href="https://translate.bytebook.ai/project/bytebook" alt="Localized"><img src="https://badges.crowdin.net/outline/localized.svg"></a>
 </p>

 This is the source code that runs [**ByteBook**](https://www.bytebook.ai) and all the associated services.
 If you want to use Outline then you don't need to run this code, we offer a hosted version of the app at [bytebook.ai](https://www.bytebook.ai).
-You can also find documentation on using Outline in [our guide](https://docs.bytebook.ai/s/guide).
+You can also find documentation on using ByteBook in [our guide](https://docs.bytebook.ai/s/guide).

-If you'd like to run your own copy of Outline or contribute to development then this is the place for you.
+If you'd like to run your own copy of ByteBook or contribute to development then this is the place for you.

 # Installation